eed3si9n/herding-cats/docs/02/a.md

 1. Define typeclass contract trait `Foo`.
 2. Define a companion object `Foo` with a helper method `apply` that acts like `implicitly`, and a way of defining `Foo` instances typically from a function.
-3. Define `FooOps` class that defines unitary or binary operators.
+3. Define `FooOps` class that defines unary or binary operators.
 4. Define `FooSyntax` trait that implicitly provides `FooOps` from a `Foo` instance.

 Frankly, these steps are mostly copy-paste boilerplate except for the first one.